jakelever/swc-machine-learning-short/_episodes/03-classifier.md

 >
 > > ## Solution
 > >
 > > There are many different rules that will get better performance on the training data.
-Below is one looking at BMI (column index 2).
+Below is one looking at height (column index 2).
 > >
 > > ~~~
 > > pred_train = []
 > > for i in range(N_train):
-> >   if features_train[i,2] > 28:
+> >   if features_train[i,2] > 180:
 > >     pred_train.append(True)
 > >   else:
 > >     pred_train.append(False)